d2dsoft/cscart-data-migration/README.md

-# Zen Cart Data Migration Tool
+# CS-Cart Data Migration Tool
 [CS-Cart Data Migration Tool](https://d2d-soft.com/35-cs-cart-migration) is a solution for migrating data to CS-Cart from another platform.
 The tool support migrating many entity types (taxes, manufacturers, categories, products, customers, orders, reviews) with many options.
 The tool can work in the local environment or the online environment.
 We also provide the [Custom Migration Service](https://d2d-soft.com/migration-services/296-data-migration-customization.html) if you have a specific requirement.

 ## Products